Telitacicept Improves Clinical Response but Increases Infection Risk in Active SLE: NEJM

 Telitacicept Improves Clinical Response in Active SLE

-However, the treatment was linked to increased rates of upper respiratory infections, decreased immunoglobulin levels, and injection-site reactions.
+However, the treatment was also linked to increased rates of upper respiratory infections, decreased immunoglobulin levels, and injection-site reactions.

 The trial demonstrated that telitacicept’s mechanism—targeting both BAFF and APRIL pathways—effectively suppresses B-cell overactivation, a key driver of autoimmunity in SLE.